ministryofjustice/hmpps-integration-api/src/main/resources/README.md

 ### `include`

-Any additional endpoints that are allowed but do not fit into a suitable role.
+Any additional endpoints that are allowed, but do not fit into a suitable role.

 ### `filters`

 Restricts access to data from endpoints.
-This is to allow endpoints to be used by a wider audience, by preventing them from having access to data that they shouldn't have access to.
+This is to allow endpoints to be used by a wider audience, by preventing a consumer from having access to data that they shouldn't have access to.